lvanmoorsel/evaluation-guide/content/evaluation-guide/app-dev-process.md

 There are three main roles involved in a core development team in Mendix low-code BizDevOps projects.

-The other roles that were traditionally part of the development process are involved too, as enablers of the project

-The other roles that were traditionally part of the development process are involved too, as enablers of the project.
-They are often involved as an enabler and specialist over the complete program/portfolio of apps that are under development.
+The other roles that were traditionally part of the development process are involved too, as enablers and specialists of the project and over the complete program/portfolio of apps that are under development.

 ### 3.1 Three Roles in the Core Development Team